Looking for things to do in Avila, Spain? Here is the guide to the best sites to visit and things to see in Avila in a day.

 As a result, the exterior of the building looks like it was put together in a hurry.
 It feels lopsided because it was actually never finished – the second tower was never built.

 The stones used in the walls of the cathedral also betray the different stages of construction.
-The earlier Romanesque parts were built from red-and-white “blood” limestone, and for the later, Gothic parts pure white stone was used.
+The earlier Romanesque parts were built from red-and-white “blood” limestone, and for the later, Gothic parts, pure white stone was used.

 The interior of the cathedral was intended to dwarf its visitors in the face of divine power.
 The strikingly high vaulted ceiling, supported by Gothic arches, achieves this effect quite well.
 The beautiful stained glass windows in the cathedral are also much larger than those in the Church of St Teresa.

-Four Poles Lookout
+See the panoramic view from Four Poles Lookout

 In the late afternoon, you could either visit some of the churches outside the town walls or visit the Four Poles lookout (Los Cuatro Postes) to get a sweeping view of the walled town.